MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/add.md

 ---
 title: add
-description: Windows Commands topic for add, which mirrors the simple volume with focus to the specified disk. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **add**, which mirrors the simple volume with focus to the specified disk. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article